 Two pixels in spatial proximity to one-another are unconditionally correlated, with the degree of correlation decreasing as the distance between them increases.
-Much of this correlation is attributable to the effect of dependent states mentioned in the previous section, which is the effect we wish to exploit.
-For simplicity we shall ignore other sources of correlation.
-Thus we assume class-conditional independence (as does the compound decision approach).
+Buth of this correlation is attributable to

-If $\mathbf{X} = (\mathbf{X}1, \dots, \mathbf{X}n) \in \mathbb{R}^{nq}$ represents a set of pixels in some object, then this set constitutes a "sample" from a population characterized by one of the class-conditional pdf's.
+If $X=(X_1,\ldots,X_n)\in\mathbb{R}^{nq}$ represents a set of pixels in some object, then this set constitutes a "sample" from a population characterized by one of the class-conditional pdf's.
 A sample classifier is simply a strategy for deciding which one, based on the n observations.
-One popular approach is the "minimum distance (MD) strategy" [9].
+One popular approach is the "minimum distance (MD) strategy" (Wacker and Landgrebe, 1972).
 In MD classification, the n data vectors are used to estimate the pdf of the population, and the class is chosen whose pdf is closest to this estimate as measured by some appropriately defined "distance measure" on the set of density functions.
-A popular distance measure is the Bhattacharyya distance, which for N(X; M_i, C_i) and N(X;M,C) is given by:
+A popular distance measure is the Bhattacharyya distance, which for $N(\underline{M}1, C_1; \underline{X})$ and $N(\underline{M}, C; \underline{X})$ is given by:

-A drawback of the MD approach is that it fails for small n, because the density estimate becomes degenerate.
+A drawback of the MD approach is that it fails for small n, because the density estimate becomes meaningless.